AI-Driven Low-Altitude Economy: Spectrum, Mobility, and Validation: Challenges in Low-Altitude Wireless Networks

-Due to the highly dynamic and dense nature of low-altitude airspace, optimization of spectrum utilization poses formidable challenges.
-For example, high mobility among UAVs and eVTOLs leads to Doppler shifts, frequent handoffs, and time-varying multipath fading, which significantly impacts link stability.
-Another issue is that interference becomes particularly inevitable in urban environments where aerials must coexist with terrestrial base stations, Wi-Fi networks, legacy aviation systems, and radars.
-Therefore, how to dynamically sense and allocate spectrum resources, predict interference patterns in real time, and balance among competing air and ground users are the main questions remaining open, yet~\cite{10098686}.
+Due to the highly dynamic and dense nature of low-altitude airspace, optimizing spectrum utilization presents major challenges.
+For example, high mobility among UAVs and eVTOLs leads to Doppler shifts, frequent handoffs, and time-varying multipath fading, significantly degrading link stability.
+Another issue is that interference becomes particularly inevitable in urban environments where aerial vehicles must coexist with terrestrial base stations, Wi-Fi networks, legacy aviation systems, and radars.
+Therefore, how to dynamically sense and allocate spectrum resources, predict interference patterns in real time, and balance among competing air and ground users are the main questions remaining open, yet.

-On the other hand, ML offers opportunities to optimize spectrum utilization and interference management in LAE networks; however, its practical application requires solid solutions for several challenges.
+ML offers opportunities to optimize spectrum utilization and interference management in LAE networks; however, its practical application requires solid solutions for several challenges.
 One of the most important issues is the non-stationary and spatially correlated nature of the environment.
-Unlike terrestrial networks, LAE consists of highly mobile platforms such as UAVs and eVTOLs operating at different altitudes and mediums.
-As a result, it leads to changing signal propagation conditions, including frequent transitions between line-of-sight (LOS) and non-line-of-sight (NLOS) links, and fluctuations in interference levels.
+Unlike terrestrial networks, LAE consists of highly mobile platforms such as UAVs and eVTOLs operating at different altitudes and media.
+As a result, it leads to changing signal propagation conditions, including frequent transitions between line-of-sight~(LoS) and non-line-of-sight~(NLoS) links, and fluctuations in interference levels.
 ML models trained on localized or static datasets have a risk of failing to generalize across the entire 3D airspace.
 This might reduce the reliability of spectrum estimation and classification.

-Another important challenge is the scarcity of labeled and reliable data required to train robust spectrum sensing models.
-In LAE environments, acquiring ground truth information about spectrum occupancy or interference is not only costly, but also sometimes impractical.
+Another important challenge is the scarcity of labelled and reliable data required to train robust spectrum sensing models.
+In LAE environments, acquiring ground truth information about spectrum occupancy or interference is not only costly but also sometimes impractical.
 For example, military radar systems or special emergency broadcasts may be difficult to detect or label accurately.